Salami Pinwheels with Cream Cheese Recipe

 One of the best things about this recipe is that you can customize it to your taste (or diet) by using regular, reduced-fat or flavored cream cheese.
-You can even make the pinwheels completely vegetarian or vegan by using vegetarian salami slices and non-dairy cream cheese.
+You can even make it vegetarian or vegan by using vegetarian salami slices and non-dairy cream cheese.

-Though I used chopped parsley in the demonstration photos, salami pinwheels can also be made with fresh chopped basil, chives, cilantro or oregano.
+Though I used chopped parsley in the demonstration photos, this recipe can also be made with fresh chopped basil, chives, cilantro or oregano.

-If you don't happen to have fresh versions on hand, use dried chives, dried basil or dried oregano instead.
+If you don't have fresh herbs on hand, use dried chives, basil or oregano instead.

 - 18 Slices of Salami, (or Vegetarian Salami)